 Furthermore, based on available evaluations, on average, students agree or strongly agree on all positive measures of CQ course evaluations.
 This indicates that the course met stated objectives, was relevant to student learning and future careers, provided appropriate resource materials, and employed appropriate methods of evaluation.

 Descriptions of courses in the EQR course series can be viewed below.
-To view curriculum maps for Master’s and PhD students, click here
+To view curriculum maps for Master’s (MSc) and PhD students, click here

 ‘Essentials of Qualitative Research’ Courses

-CHL5221 - Community Health Appraisal Methods (CHAM2): Introduction to qualitative Research Methods
+CHL5107 - Introduction to Qualitative Research Methods

 JRP1000 - Theory and Method of Qualitative Health Research